vormooth/hifi/BUILD_ANDROID_MAC.md

 ## Appendix III (Troubleshooting) Android device

-Some setup that comes in handy dealing with Android devices.
+Some setup that comes in handy when dealing with Android devices.

 ### Enable USB Debugging